AsenaCeltikciogluArslan/BashCommandExecuterApi/README.md

-# TakeHomeChallenge
-This is the coding challenge solution for ViaScientific

-## Submission criterias
+#BashCommandExecuterApi

-1. Write a node.js app to run bash commands with API calls and log each command, time, userId and runTime to a log file.
+This is a node.js app to run bash commands with API calls and log each command, time, userId and runTime to a log file.
 Command, its parameters, userId can come as API parameters in the API call.
-Please be creative!

-2. Document the code and prepare a README.md file and state how to install and run the node.js app.

-3. Push it to a GitHub account and share the link with us.

-4. Record a video and tell a little bit about yourself/projects you worked on and how you created the app and tell about where you spend the most time, what were the problems and how you overcome them.

 ## Prerequisites
 You need to have Postman installed in order to make api calls.